bloxstreet/support/tickets/tickets.md

 # Tickets
-Here, you will find information on making tickets on our communications server at BloxStreet!
+Here, community members can find information on creating tickets in BloxStreet's Discord server.